robsingh/todo/README.md

 ### Scope of Improvement?
 (WIP)

-- Store the list in the memory so that it can be viewed after quitting the program.
+- Store the list in the memory so that it can be viewed after quitting the program. -> Will use sqlite for that.
 For example, I add few tasks and quit the program.
 The idea is to view the task list when the script is run again.

 - View the date and time when an item was added and removed.

 - Add the priority order of a task in the list.
 For example, 1 defines most important and 5 defines least important.